miku/rclone/backend/vault/README.md

 ```

 In your rclone configuration file, add the following section for vault (the
-section name is arbitrary; it will be used to refer to the remote in commands).
+section name is arbitrary; it will be used to refer to the remote in commands,
+e.g. `rclone ls vault:/x/y/z`).

 ```ini
 [vault]